Jayda Avanzado

-Janelle Amanda Loyola Avanzado (born June 1, 2003), better known by her stage name Jayda, is a Filipina singer, pianist and actress.
+Janelle Amanda Loyola "Jayda" Avanzado (born June 1, 2003), is a Filipino actress and singer.

 Career

 In December 2017, Jayda signed up with Cornerstone Entertainment.

 In June 2018, Jayda released her debut EP, In My Room.
 On the same month, she also became a member of the teen pop group, ASAP G!, along with Darren Espanto, Ylona Garcia, Jeremy Glinoga, Kyle Echarri and Lala Vinzon.

-In 2021, Jayda left Cornerstone Entertainment after three years and transferred to Rise Artists Studio.
-In that same year, she signed a contract with Star Magic.
-She would also stage her first major digital concert titled Jayda in Concert on June 26, 2021.
-She is set to make her acting debut in Teen Clash on March 17, 2023, where she will portray Zoe.
+In 2021, Jayda made significant career moves by leaving Cornerstone Entertainment after three years and joining Rise Artists Studio.
+During the same year, she signed a contract with Star Magic.
+Demonstrating her versatility, Jayda staged her first major digital concert, 'Jayda in Concert,' on June 26, 2021.
+She also ventured into acting, making her debut in 'Teen Clash' on March 17, 2023, in the role of Zoe.